Welcome to today's edition of the Rush 24-7 podcast.

 I know you're not going anywhere.

-We'll be back in mere moments, right after this.
+We'll be back in mere moments right after this.

-Rush Limbaugh here on the Excellence in Broadcasting Network at the cutting edge of societal evolution.
+Welcome back, Rush Limbaugh here on the Excellence in Broadcasting Network at the cutting edge of societal evolution.

 What do you mean, Mr. Limbaugh?

-There's no such thing as a coal-fowered powered car.
+There's no such thing as a coal-fowered-powered car.

-Yeah, there is it's called a Chevy Volt.
+It's called a Chevy Volt.

-And it's uh it's it's powered by by coal.
+And it's powered by coal.

-No, Mr. Limbaugh, powered by a battery.
+No, Mr. Limbaugh, it's powered by a battery.

-Where's the electricity come from?
+Where's the electricity come from, you dingbat?

-Coal-powered fire plants.
+Coal-powered fire plant.

-So the coal-powered Chevy Vault.
+So the coal-powered Chevy Volt.

-After receiving a bailout, General Motors may move vault production to China.
+After receiving a bailout, General Motors may move Vault production to China.

 They don't have to deal with the unions in China.